cortezaproject/corteza/docs/CLI.md

 app-specific commands can be accessed under a sub-command with the same name as the app.

-## Flags & environmental variables
+## Config
-Command and application behaviour can be adjusted using flags and/or environmental variables.
-Flags have highest priority and override env. variables.
+Command and application behaviour can be adjusted using environmental variables.
 Defaults that are pre-set internally are optimized for production mode.

+Make sure you read `/.env.example` for all the available options.

-Note that defaults shown under `--help` are overridden by value from the accompanying environemntal variable.
+Note that defaults shown under `--help` are overridden by value from the accompanying environmental variable.

 ## How to run: